ngryman/gulp-pimp/readme.md

 }
 ```

-If you want to aler those default, you can alter the `pimp.RULES` object.
+If you want to modify those default, you can alter the `pimp.RULES` object.

 ## Moar examples